Bragadeesh-L/Germany-Data-Job-Market-Analysis/README.md

 - transformation.py: performs preprocessing and transformation on the extracted dataset

-- Data_jobs.csv: raw extracted dataset
+- data_jobs.csv: raw extracted dataset

 - jobs_transformed.csv: cleaned dataset used for Tableau visualization